edcrewe/cookie_audit/README.txt

 clicking around the site.

-It could potentially be automated by, for example, installing the plugin then using scrapies Firefox client option with the privacy dashboard plugin across a whole site, but this seems a rather top heavy inelegant way of doing it, when spiders themselves can retrieve the cookies.
+It could potentially be automated by, for example, installing the plugin then driving Firefox with spidering system* and the privacy dashboard plugin across a whole site, but this seems a rather top heavy inelegant way of doing it, when spiders themselves can retrieve the cookies.